Everywhere you can order Samsung's new phones

 Comcast's Xfinity Mobile will offer a $250 prepaid card for those who buy a Note 10 or 10 Plus, port in their number and activate a new line of service.
 The Note 10 will cost $949, while the Note 10 Plus will cost $1,099 for 256GB and $1,199 for 512GB.
 The cost of the device can be split up over a 24-month payment plan.

-Discuss: Galaxy Note 10 and 10 Plus: Everywhere you can order Samsung's new phones
+Discuss: Galaxy Note 10 and 10 Plus: Everywhere you can order Samsung's newest phone

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.